Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/1-create.md

 If you want to target several technologies at the same time, such as WPF, you can select additional projects here, and they'll share most of the presentation and business logic of your solution.
 :::

-Once you select the projects for your solution, click *Preview* to view and update configuration of the selected projects.
+Once you select the projects for your solution, click *Preview* to view and update the configuration of the selected projects.
 You can customize the name of each project, and specify project-specific options, such as which Blazor components to use, as shown below.

 ![Blazor config](img1/blazor-config.png)